Nicole732/devsecops-sast-dast-gitlab-cicd/README.md

 - [Licensing](#licensing)

 ## Technologies Used
-Trivy, Git, GitLab CI, Docker, AWS ECR, Python, DefectDojo
+AWS IAM, Git, GitLab CI/CD, Docker, AWS ECR

 ## Project Description:
 **Part 1**
-- Create new job in GitLab CI/CD pipeline that :
-    - Pulls the Docker image from private AWS ECR b.
-    - Runs Trivy image scan on the image
-    - Fails Trivy job only if high or critical level security findings are detected

-**Part 2**
-- Update Trivy job to export image security findings report as pipeline artifact
-- Update Python script to automatically upload Trivy security findings to DefectDojo
-- Update Upload Reports job to execute Python upload script for Trivy scan reports
+- Create AWS IAM user for GitLab CI and assign permission policy for ECR access only
+- Configure the GitLab CI user with only AWS CLI access
+- Create AWS CLI access keys for the GitLab CI user
+- Update GitLab CI to use the GitLab CI user access keys instead of the admin user keys

 ## Initial Project
 This project build on previous one: